How to work with Views and the Modern Advanced Find in Dynamics 365

 Within Dynamics 365, there are two types of Views; System Views and Personal Views.

-• System Views are created by the developers of a system and will be the default views that all new Users will see.
+• System Views are created by the developers of a system and will be the default views that all new users will see

-• Personal Views are created by individual Users, in which they select which Columns they wish to see and which Filters they want to be applied.
+• Personal Views are created by individual users, in which they select which columns they wish to see and which filters they want to be applied

 • Account Name